yashv0ra/CS-180-Team-Project/GroupProjectDraft/README.md

 The InvalidInputException class contains a InvalidInputException constructor with a String paramater named "message".
 The constructor returns a message whenever an InvalidInputException is thrown.

+Group Submissions:

+BLANK submitted phase 1 on Brightspace.
+BLANK submitted phase 1 on Vocareum.

+Compiling and Running: